cryostatio/cryostatio.github.io/guides/_subsections/startstop-a-recording.md

       <p>
         Enter a <i>Name</i> for the new <code>Recording</code>.
 The form will alert you if the name entered has an invalid format.
-If the name is already in use then the creation will fail and you will need to try again.
+If the name is already in use then the creation will fail and you will need to try again, or check the <i>Restart if recording already exists</i>
+        checkbox to allow Cryostat to reuse the same recording name for a new recording with new settings.
       </p>
       <p>
         Select the <i>Duration</i> of the <code>Recording</code>.
 The duration can be specified in